Exmouth Community Arts

 Exmouth Community Arts....promoting the performing and visual arts for the benefit of the community

-We now have a Facebook Group - https://www.facebook.com/groups/exmoutharts/.
+We now have our own Facebook Group - https://www.facebook.com/groups/exmoutharts/.
 Please join us!
 This has a selection of topical arts-related items and the latest news about the impact of the measures to deal with coronavirus on Exmouth arts .